Tadwork/MLZoomCampSolutions/capstone/README.md

 Predicting the general age of a person based on their facial characteristics is a well-known, and still unsolved problem in machine learning.
 Predicting the age of a person can be useful for applications such as entertainment (providing age appropriate content), biometrics, or even just for providing a more customized user experience based on a target age.

+Google recently deployed [age detection by scanning selfie images](https://www.telegraph.co.uk/business/2023/12/15/google-develops-selfie-scanning-block-children-porn/) as part of a solution to be compliant with upcoming UK laws that require services to block children from accessing adult websites.

 ## Dataset
 https://www.kaggle.com/datasets/arashnic/faces-age-detection-dataset

+The dataset provided a total of 19906 images.The attributes of data are as follows:

+ID – Unique ID of image
+Class – Age bin of person in image

+For simplicity, the problem has been converted to a multiclass problem with classes as Young, Middle and Old.

 ## Development Setup